 Skip to main content

-Projects
+Proposed Projects

 This page contains active links to projects on the Rogue River-Siskiyou National Forest, with project specific information available at each project link.
 Please visit those links for information, including contact information for specific questions on individual projects.

-Note: Not all projects may appear on map.
-See list below for complete list of projects with more information or documentation.
+Note: Not all proposed projects may appear on the map.
+See the list below for a more complete list.

 Sort by:

-Rogue River-Siskiyou National Forest Projects
+Rogue River-Siskiyou National Forest Proposed Projects

 .
 The project would establish and maintain fuel breaks along the 25 Road that tie together recent Upper Briggs project (signed in 2019) area treatments to the old Taylor-Klondike Fire control lines and Rum Creek Fire contingency lines